optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 This enhancement proposal outlines how we can accomodate the changes needed to reap the benefits of static typing without breaking users' code in too many places.

+A few deprecations and breaking changes will, however, be unavoidable.
+Since we are already interrupting users, we can use this deprecation cycle as a chance to better align some names in estimagic with scipy and other optimization library where we think it can improve the user experience.
+These changes will be marked as independent of the core proposal and summarized in [aligning names](aligning-names)

 ## Motivation and resources

 - [Writing Python like it's Rust](https://kobzol.github.io/rust/python/2023/05/20/writing-python-like-its-rust.html).